What is benefit in kind?

 If you give a benefit to an employee’s husband, wife, civil partner, family members, dependants or guest, they must pay tax on it.

-A company director must pay tax on any benefit in kind, regardless of their total income.
+A company director must pay tax on any BIK, regardless of their total income.

 You can give your employee a once-off benefit of up to €500 per year (€250 up to 21 October 2015), tax free.
-This is detailed in the Valuation of Benefits guide.
+See Small Benefits for further details.